Me And Thee Films

 Ron Bambridge is a multi award winning photographer and now film maker, based in London, and a partner of Open Access Arts.
 His work has appeared in many books, as well as having his own books publish, including one on Detroit, a personal documentary style series on the downturn and abandonment of the city.
 He received the award of, Best Photographer, in the Association of Photographers Open Awards for his Detroit photography.
 Visit his website.

-In our capacity as a film maker we have been approached by Sangeeta Mahajan to make a film, to help raise awareness around the loss of life to suicide.
-In fact, I met Sangeeta at the Ortus, where she spoke to me about her only son Saagar, who lost his life to suicide in 2014.
+In our capacity as a filmmakers we were approached by Sangeeta Mahajan to make a film, to help raise awareness around the loss of life to suicide.
+I ( jeanette) met Sangeeta at the Ortus, where she spoke to me about her only son Saagar, who lost his life to suicide in 2014.
 On the day of his death Sangeeta started to write a blog which she wrote daily for a thousand days.
 Sangeeta is a consultant at Guy’s and St Thomas’ and is now at the fore of raising awareness around the loss of life to suicide.
 Read the blog here.

-Completed 2021,we have now shown the film to Sangeeta, who had no idea what to expect!
+Completed 2021 the film was shown the film to Sangeeta, who had no idea what to expect!
 A huge thank you, to all those that supported the making of this film, which we will now send to international film festivals and keep you posted!

 A huge thank you, to all those that supported this film.